Group of Chhattisgarh Cong MLAs camps in Delhi, one of them says no question of leadership change | Politics

 The buzz in political circles in Chhattisgarh over legislators having gone to express their support to Baghel comes in the wake of the Punjab political crisis for the party.

-The Congress high command summoned both Baghel and Singh Deo to Delhi in August to resolve the feud.

-It appeared that Baghel had managed to avert for the time being a leadership change when he told reporters upon return that party leader Rahul Gandhi had agreed to visit the state 'on his invitation', and those talking about rotating the CM's post were promoting political instability.
+It appeared that Baghel had managed to avert for the time being a leadership change when he told reporters in Raipur recently that party leader Rahul Gandhi had agreed to visit the state ''on his invitation'', and those talking about rotating the CM's post were promoting political instability.
 However, there has been constant speculation over the matter.

+Meanwhile, speaking at the PHD Chamber Annual Session, Baghel listed the achievements of his government and asserted that because of the emphasis on strengthening the rural economy of the state, Chhattisgarh had made economic progress despite the problems posed by the coronavirus pandemic.

+The Chhattisgarh CM also said agriculture was the most crucial sector in India and if the country's economy was recovering from the Covid jitters it was because of this sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)